 Growing the market

-Improved ways of delivering probes into live cells and targeting specific proteins or organelles was rated in the survey as the factor most needed to grow the market (increase use and adoption) of live cell and kinetic imaging.
+Improved ways of delivering probes into live cells and targeting specific proteins or organelles was rated in the survey as the factor most needed to grow the market (increase use and adoption) of live cell and kinetic imaging (Figure 6).
 This was closely followed by better reagents, new fluorescent probes better suited to live cell imaging, and then improved image analysis and informatics and lower priced instruments.

 Preferred HCS instrument configuration

 Around 40% of survey respondents want to see additional or improved live cell or kinetic HCS imaging instruments, believing the current systems to be inadequate.
 The HCS instrument configuration of greatest interest to survey respondents is given in Figure 7.